Sage/pwork/README.md

-# Pwork
+# PWork

-Welcome to your Pwork.
+Welcome to your PWork.
 A gem to help with the execution of code on parallel threads.

 > Parallel execution is especially useful at improving performance for long running I/O processes such as database & web service operations.